apache/trafficcontrol/docs/source/api/profiles_profile_configfiles_ats_filename.rst

 Response Structure
 ------------------
-.. note:: If the file identified by ``filename`` doesn't exist at the profile, a JSON response will be returned and the ``alerts`` array will contain a ``"level": "error"`` node which suggests other scopes to check for the configuration file.
+.. note:: If the file identified by ``filename`` doesn't exist at the :term:`Profile`, a JSON response will be returned and the ``alerts`` array will contain a ``"level": "error"`` node which suggests other scopes to check for the configuration file.

 .. code-block:: http
 	:caption: Response Example